-The Group recognizes expected credit losses ("ECLs") for all financial assets not held at FVPL.
-ECLs are based on internal models that measure the default risk of the debtors considering contract collaterals.
-For the credit portfolio, the Group classifies assets in three stages to measure the expected credit loss, in which the financial assets migrate from one stage to another in accordance with the changes in credit risk.
+For the credit and credit card portfolio, the Group classifies assets in three stages to measure the expected credit loss, in which the financial assets migrate from one stage to another in accordance with the changes in credit risk.

 Stage 1: all financial assets are initially recognized in this stage.
 It is understood that a financial asset in this stage does not present a significant increase in risk since initial recognition.
 The provision for this asset represents the expected loss resulting from possible noncompliance in the next 12 months.